kintone/js-sdk/README.md

 ?
 Input your username: sato
 ?
 Input your password: [hidden]
 ```

+If you use OAuth access token, you need to grant scopes corresponding to the command.

+- To upload a customize setting:
+  `k:app_settings:read`, `k:app_settings:write` and `k:file:write`
+- To import a customize setting by using `import` of subcommand:
+  `k:app_settings:read` and `k:file:read`

+For the details; Please see [How to add OAuth clients](https://developer.kintone.io/hc/en-us/articles/360001562353)

 ## Example
 This is an example of `customize-manifest.json` .